CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 iface bridge.100
     post-up systemctl --no-block restart dhcrelay.service
 ```
 {{%/notice%}}

 {{< /tab >}}
 {{< /tabs >}}

-You can add any valid command in the sequence to bring an interface up
-or down; however, limit the scope to network-related commands associated
-with the particular interface.
-For example, it does not make sense to
-install a Debian package on `ifup` of swp1, even though it is
-technically possible.
-See `man interfaces` for more details.

 ## Source Interface File Snippets